-The good news is that of the 46 snakes in Georgia only 6 are venomous.
+The good news is that of the 46 snakes in Georgia, only 6 are venomous.
 Of those 6, only 5 can be found in the North Georgia area.
-So the odds of any snake you encounter being venomous is far less likely just based on the numbers.
+Making the odds of any of the snakes you encounter being venomous is far less likely just based on the numbers.
 That said, it is important to know which ones are venomous and what to do if you encounter one.
 Let’s go over the 6 venomous snakes found in Georgia.

 - Distinct true brown and khaki hourglass shaped pattern.